Are you married or planning to, and looking for tips for dealing with difficult in-laws?

 1. You and your spouse have to be on the same page

-If your in-laws talk bad about you, your spouse must let you know.
+If your in-laws talk badly about you, your spouse must tell you.

 This is the first step to managing difficult in-laws.

 And when you know this, don’t fight his family.

 Instead, continue to deal with them the way you always have.

 With time, they’ll know that your partner tells you what they say about you.